Semantic-Org/Semantic-UI-React/README.md

 ## How Can I Help?

-First, get setup and acquainted with development by reading the [contributing guidelines][1].
+Our [CONTRIBUTING.md][1] is a step-by-step setup and development guide.
+It is meant to be read from top to bottom.
+Once you're up to speed, we have two areas of focus:

 ### v1.0 Migrations

-We're making two migrations right now:
+Each issue includes more information on how you can help:

 1. [Moving legacy component APIs to our v1 API][15]
 1. [Removing jQuery and SUI JS][11]

-Each of these issues includes a list of components and more information on how you can help.

 ### New Components

-There is an issue for every missing component.
-They are all labeled [`enhancement` `help wanted`][17] and we're accepting PRs for these.
+We're seeking component parity with Semantic UI, plus some addons.
+There is an issue for every missing component, labeled [`enhancement` `help wanted`][17].

-Be sure to check out the above migrations before embarking on a new component.
-All new components should be written in accordance with the migrations above.

 ## Our Principles